Rankin County, Mississippi: Major highways

+The West Rankin Parkway opened in November 2025, connecting U.S. Highway 80 in Pearl to Flowood Drive in Flowood.
+Local officials said the parkway could support future economic development because of nearby land, rail access, and interstate access.

 Airport

-Jackson Evers International Airport is located in unincorporated Rankin County.
+Jackson–Medgar Wiley Evers International Airport is located in unincorporated Rankin County.

 Government

 The Mississippi Department of Corrections (MDOC) operates the Central Mississippi Correctional Facility (CMCF), located in unincorporated Rankin County.
 CMCF houses the state's female death row inmates.
 MDOC also operates the Brandon Probation and Parole Office in Brandon.
 In 2007 the Mississippi Highway Patrol opened a driver's license facility across the highway from the prison.

 The Mississippi State Hospital of the Mississippi Department of Mental Health is in Whitfield in unincorporated Rankin County.
 It occupies the former Rankin Farm prison grounds.
 In 1935, the Mississippi State Insane Asylum moved from a complex of 19th-century buildings in northern Jackson, the capital, to its existing location.

 The Mississippi Department of Environmental Quality operates the Central Regional Office and the MDEQ Laboratory in unincorporated Rankin County.

-Rankin County is one of the most conservative counties in the state, with Republican candidates normally receiving 70% or so of the popular vote.
-The county last supported the official Democratic candidate for president in 1956, which is also the last time a Democrat got even 40 percent of the county's vote.
-While conservative Democrats held most local offices well into the 1980s, there are almost no elected Democrats remaining above the county level.
+Politics

+Since 1964, Republican presidential candidates have carried Rankin County in every election except 1968, when George Wallace won the county as the American Independent Party candidate.